paddi0010/OpenTwitchPoll/README.md

 OpenTwitchPoll is a simple tool for Twitch streamers to create and manage live polls directly in chat – even for non-affiliate streamers.

+!This tool is under development therefore may contain bugs or unfinished features!

 ---

 ## ✨ Features